App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 The Revised Pay As You Earn (REPAYE) plan is one of four income-driven repayment plans for federal student loans.
 On this plan, your monthly student loan payment will be set at 10% of your discretionary income, and your repayment term will be 20 or 25 years.
 REPAYE also offers an interest subsidy.
-However, the plan may not be the best choice for married borrowers or those with grad school loans.
-Read on for more information about the REPAYE plan, including the way it works and how it compares to other income-driven repayment plan options.
+What's important to know is that the Department of Education is replacing REPAYE with the Saving on a Valuable Education (SAVE) over the next year.
+According to the White House, SAVE will offer borrowers lower monthly payments and an end to interest growth.Read on for more information about the SAVE plan, the REPAYE plan, and how they compare to other loan repayment options.
+Recommended: Average Student Loan Debt in the United States 2023-2024

 What is the Revised Pay As You Earn Plan?

-The Revised Pay As You Earn plan is an income-driven repayment plan for federal student loan borrowers who want to adjust their monthly payments in accordance with their income.
+While it is still in existence, here is an explanation of REPAYE.The Revised Pay As You Earn plan is an income-driven repayment plan for federal student loan borrowers who want to adjust their monthly payments in accordance with their income.
 On this plan, your monthly payments will be set to 10% of your discretionary income.
 Discretionary income is the difference between your annual income and 150% of your state’s poverty guidelines for your family size.
 Your loan terms will also be extended to 20 years for undergraduate loans and 25 years for graduate school loans.
 If you still have a balance at the end of that time (and you’ve been keeping up with payments consistently), it will be forgiven.
 Typically, you have to pay taxes on the forgiven amount of this income-driven repayment plan, but these taxes have been waived through 2025.

 How Revised Pay As You Earn Plans Work

 Almost any federal student loan is eligible for the REPAYE plan with the exception of parent loans or consolidation loans that contain parent loans.
 (Federal loans made to parents are only eligible for one income-driven plan, Income-Contingent Repayment (ICR), and they must be consolidated first.)
 Your monthly payment on the REPAYE program will be based on your income and family size.
 If you’re married, both your income and your spouse’s income will be taken into account, even if you file your taxes separately.
-This works differently than Pay As You Earn (PAYE), Income-Based Repayment (IBR), and ICR, which base your payment on your income alone if you file separately from your spouse.
+This works differently than Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income Contingent Repayment, which base your payment on your income alone if you file separately from your spouse.
 The REPAYE plan also has an interest subsidy.
 If your monthly payment doesn’t cover all your student loan interest charges, the U.S. Department of Education will cover some or all of the difference.
 More specifically, it will cover 100% of the difference on subsidized loans for up to three years and 50% after three years.
 It will also cover 50% of the difference on unsubsidized loans.
 You’ll need to recertify your income and family size every year to stay on the REPAYE plan.
 If you fail to recertify, you could be removed from the plan and your interest charges will capitalize, which means they will be added on to your balance.
 There’s no income requirement for REPAYE, but if your income increases significantly, your payments could end up costing more than they would on the standard 10-year plan.
 Any payments you make on REPAYE (or any of the income-driven plans) qualify for the Public Service Loan Forgiveness (PSLF) program, which forgives the remaining balance on your Direct Loans after you’ve made 120 qualifying payments, assuming you meet the program’s other requirements.
 Recommended: Guide to Student Loan Forgiveness

 When Do REPAYE Plans Work Best?